highrisedigital/wpbroadbean/readme.txt

 * IMPORTANT NOTE: to avoid any confusion with users understand whether applicant data is stored within WordPress, please visit the plugin settings page up update and review the settings.
 * Removal of the deprecated call to the settings page screen option.
 * Introduces new settings to allow users to prevent applications and their associated attachments being stored in WordPress.
 If set to remove they are removed once sent across to Broadbean.
 * Make sure the `wpbb_after_application_form_processing` hook is the last thing to fire in the processing function.
-This prevent code after it from not running if a function was running on this hook that died or exited.
+This could have prevented code after it from running if a function was running on this hook that died or exited.
 An example is a function which redirected users on application form completion.
 * Adds a new filter for filtering the error message on the application form when no job reference is detected - `wpbb_application_form_messages`.
-* Adds a new setting to allow a user to switch of the output of job data on a job post - meta and taxonomy output.
+* Adds a new setting to allow a user to switch off the output of job data on a job post - meta and taxonomy output.

 = 2.2.2 =
 * Set applications post type to not have an archive.
 Even though the post type is set to not public (`'public' => false`) it would appear that in some setups the applications had a front-end page.